se-sic/coronet/README.md

         - The abstract type of data represented by the respective vertex, either an author or any type of artifact (e.g., source-code artifact or mail thread)
         - possible values: [`"Author"`, `"Artifact"`]
     * `kind`
-        - The specific type of data represented by the respective vertex, augmenting the vertex attribute `kind`
+        - The specific type of data represented by the respective vertex, augmenting the vertex attribute `type`
         - possible values: [`"Author"`,`"File"`, `"Feature"`, `"Function"`, `"MailThread"`, `"Issue"`,`"FeatureExpression"`]
     * `name`
         - The name for the data represented by the respective vertex (e.g., the author's name or a file path)